marmer/hamcrest-matcher-generator/README.md

 ### 3.0.0
 * Matchers generated with the package naming strategy will and with the postfix "Matcher" again.

+### Upcomming
+* Bigfix: useless class compilation at the end of the generation process removed.

 ### Planed for future releases and known issues
 * Naming Strategy for classnames instead of package names
 * Better hanling of private properties and members